Killface1980/DualSense4Rockstar/README.md

 # DualSense4Rockstar

 Adds support for DualSense controllers to GTAV and RDR2.
-Merge of the GTAV mod by JohnD https://github.com/zelmer69/dualsense4GTA5 and the RDR mod by Shtivi https://github.com/Shtivi/RDR2-DualSense with rewrites and refinements.
+Merge of the GTAV mod by JohnD https://github.com/zelmer69/dualsense4GTA5 and the RDR2 mod by Shtivi https://github.com/Shtivi/RDR2-DualSense with rewrites and refinements.
 New controller scheme for GTA V.